Animal Law 101

 The Growth of Animal Law

 The dynamic field of animal law is emerging and being taught at some of the most reputable and respected laws schools throughout the country.
 In 2000, 9 law schools had animal law courses.
 In 2014, 149 law schools offered the course.
 Check out the premier casebook on animal law, Animal Law Cases and Materials.
+To learn more about the history of animal law, watch ALDF Founder Joyce Tischler’s lecture on the subject.

 Additionally, a growing number of student animal law groups are rapidly appearing across the country and around the world.
 In 2000, there were 12 Student Animal Legal Defense Fund (SALDF) chapters.
 In 2014, there are 200 chapters.